anandaprabawa/primakara-apps/README.md

 ## Getting Started

+To create your own project based on this apps, please following steps below and make sure the version of packages or config you installed/use are exactly the same.

 ### Create Project

 Create react native apps with exact version to ensure you have the same version within this guide.